-A Draft ROPA (2017) for the Ninth Line lands that identifies "Proposed Core Areas of the Greenlands System" including the adjacent woodlands to be included in Schedule A (Core Areas of the Greenlands System in Peel) of the Region of Peel Official Plan (Region of Peel 2006).
+ROPA 33 identifies "New Core Areas of the Greenlands System" including the woodlands south of Derry Road at Ninth Line and southwest of Erin Centre Boulevard to be included in Schedule A (Core Areas of the Greenlands System in Peel) of the Region of Peel Official Plan (Region of Peel 2006).
 It is the intent of Regional Council for the policies in the Region of Peel Official Plan Section 2.3.2.6 to apply to these lands.